parsasabbar/parsasabbar-profile/README.md

 ## Deploy app

-first commit changes and push to github repository, then run `npm deploy` to deploy the application to github.
+first commit changes and push to github repository, then run `npm run deploy` to deploy the application to github.